cesarvr/blog/content/post/istio.md

 - **Part One**: We learn how to setup multiples containers in a single pod.
 - **Part Two**: We are going to write a simple server to read the usage pattern of any micro-service.
 - **Part Three**: Write a simple dashboard.
-Once this "Telemetry" container is injected to other services, we are going to send some usage data to the dashboard with the usage information across our "service mesh".
+Once this container is injected to other services, we are going to send some usage data to the dashboard with the usage information across our "service mesh".

 I'm going to use OpenShift because is the Kubernetes distro I'm most familiar with, but this techniques should also work in Kubernetes as well.

 If you want to follow this guide you can install [oc-client](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md) with oc-cluster-up or even better make a free account in [OpenShift.io](https://manage.openshift.com).
 If you have trouble understanding some of the concepts, you read this [OpenShift getting started guide](https://github.com/cesarvr/Openshift).

+When you deploy a service in Kubernetes/OpenShift you are making use of an entity called a pod, this entity provide a space for you application to run.
+The first thing we need to understand is that we can deploy multiple containers in the same pod.
+We are going to make use of this fact in the next post, for now here is a quick introduction.

 # Understanding The Pod